earthly/website/blog/_posts/2021-06-29-video-camera-on.md

 author: Adam
 internal-links:
  - just an example
-excerpt: "In this article, the author shares a personal experience of encountering a SQL error while developing a report.
-They discuss the importance of non-verbal communication and how it can help identify and solve problems more efficiently.
-The article also provides a solution to the SQL issue and emphasizes the value of using video cameras in remote team collaborations."
+excerpt: In this article, the author shares a personal experience of encountering a SQL error and how a non-verbal cue from a teammate helped them solve the problem.
+They discuss the value of non-verbal communication in remote work and the importance of using video cameras during meetings.
+The article also provides a solution to the SQL issue and highlights the significance of using an "order by" statement.
 ---
 <div class="narrow-code">